1680 Oxford Sheldonian Edtn With Provenance ENCHIRIDION Good Philosophy

 Tracked Shipping, Insurance Coverage as per Customer Request

-Prodici Hercules, et M. T. Ciceronis de Exilio Dialogus.
+(with Cebes, Theophrastus, Prodicus & spurious De Exilio) Epictetus et al. Prodici Hercules.
+Et M. T. Ciceronis De Exilio Dialogus.
 Cum versione Latina.
 Denuo recognita & notis illustrata.

 Synopsis: Contains several foundational classical moral and philosophical texts in Greek and Latin parallel, typically used for university instruction: Epictetus – Enchiridion (“The Handbook”) - A Stoic manual on ethics, virtue, and self-control, compiled by his student Arrian.
 Cebes of Thebes – Tabula (“The Tablet”) - An allegorical dialogue describing a symbolic picture representing human life, moral education, and philosophical progress.
 Theophrastus – Characteres Ethici (“Ethical Characters”) - A series of moral sketches describing different human vices and follies — a forerunner to modern character psychology.
 Prodicus – Hercules (Hercules at the Crossroads) - A Socratic allegory describing Hercules choosing between Virtue and Vice.
 Cicero – De Exilio (On Exile) - A pseudo-Ciceronian moral dialogue concerning exile and philosophical endurance.
 The text was likely prepared by an Oxford don (possibly John Hudson, who edited similar texts later in the 1690s).